semgrep/semgrep-docs/docs/playground.md

 <dl>
     <dt>Library</dt>
     <dd>View and open various rules through the library.
-You must be signed in to see your saved rules and access the registry.</dd>
+You must be signed in to view your saved rules and access the Registry.</dd>
     <dt>Rule editor</dt>
     <dd>Enter your rule's YAML schema in this pane.
 This pane supports both a simple and advanced view.</dd>
     <dt>Sample code</dt>